Jessica Brillhart

-Jessica Brillhart is an American immersive director, writer, and theorist, known for her pioneering techniques in virtual reality filmmaking.
+Jessica Brillhart is an American immersive director, writer, and theorist, known for her work in virtual reality filmmaking.

-She has made a range of highly recognized and awarded VR experiences, working with prestigious group such as NASA, Bose, the Philharmonia Orchestra in London, Google’s Artists and Machine Intelligence program, and the Montreal Canadiens.
-In 2017, Jessica was heralded by MIT Technology Review as an innovator and pioneer in the field of virtual reality filmmaking and immersive entertainment.
-She is specialized in exploring the technology and language of the mediums of virtual reality, augmented reality, and intelligent systems.
+She has made a range of VR experiences, working with NASA, Bose, the Philharmonia Orchestra in London, Google’s Artists and Machine Intelligence program, and the Montreal Canadiens.
+In 2017, Brillhart was recognized by MIT Technology Review as an innovator and pioneer in the field of virtual reality filmmaking and immersive entertainment.
+She is specialized in virtual reality, augmented reality, and intelligent systems.

-Education
+Biography

 Jessica Brillhart graduated from the New York University in the Courant Institute of Mathematical Sciences a Minor in Computer Applications.
 After this she graduated in 2007 from a Bachelor of Fine Arts at the New York University - Tisch School of the Arts.

-Career

-Google
+In 2007 Brillhart participated in the reality show and online competition On the Lot, where she submitted her short film "To Screw in a Light Bulb".
+Brillhart made it past the first week, but was eliminated in the second.